 After opening the sinus in surgery, the ENT places PROPEL inside of it.
 Because PROPEL has a spring-like design, it stays in place.
 It then delivers a powerful medication to reduce inflammation and promote healing.
 PROPEL delivers the medication in a slow, sustained manner directly to the area that needs it.
 PROPEL typically dissolves over 30 to 45 days.

-Someone considering sinus surgery for chronic sinusitis in the ethmoid sinuses—including someone who has had sinus surgery in the past but needs it again – may be an appropriate candidate for the benefits of PROPEL and should consult with their doctor about it.
+Someone considering sinus surgery for chronic sinusitis in the ethmoid sinuses — including someone who has had sinus surgery in the past but needs it again — may be an appropriate candidate for the benefits of PROPEL and should consult with their doctor about it.
 PROPEL is not for everyone, for example, people who are allergic to the drug, mometasone furoate, or to certain polymers are not candidates for PROPEL.
-Additional information on risks associated with PROPEL is available here: www.PROPELOPENS.com.
+Additional information on risks associated with PROPEL is available here: IntersectENT.com.

-PROPEL lasts about 30 to 45 days following the surgery.
+PROPEL dissolves over 30 to 45 days following the surgery.
 During that time, PROPEL is designed to hold the sinus open, delivering medication directly where it is needed, and slowly dissolves.
 There is no need to remove it.
-Clinical studies have shown that patients show symptom improvements even 6 months following the surgery.1
+Clinical studies have shown that patients show symptom improvements even six months following the surgery.1